Looking for a refreshing and tangy salad? Try this Sweet and Sour Cucumber Salad recipe with Vidalia onions for a burst of flavor in every bite!

 Instructions

-- Serve immediately or cover and refrigerate.
+- Serve immediately, or refrigerate and serve later.

 Notes